Cadmus

 Cadmus reads settings from Settings/Settings-*.toml.

-Settings can be changed on your Kobo through Main Menu → Settings, which opens the built-in settings editor.
+Settings can be changed via Main Menu → Settings, which opens the built-in settings editor.

 Legend: